-Biogen Idec Inc. (BIIB) and partner Swedish Orphan Biovitrum AB (SOBI) said their hemophilia A therapy controlled bleeding with fewer injections in a late-stage study.
+Biogen Idec Inc. (BIIB:US) and partner Swedish Orphan Biovitrum AB (SOBI) said their hemophilia A therapy controlled bleeding with fewer injections in a late-stage study.
 The companies plan to apply for U.S. approval early next year.

 The therapy, long-lasting recombinant Factor VIII Fc fusion protein, or rFVIIIFc, yielded annual rates of 1.6 bleeds in a preventive treatment study arm in which patients received the drug about once every three and a half days.
 That compared with 3.6 bleeds for patients treated once a week, and 33.6 for patients that received the medicine as needed, the companies said in a statement today.

 None of the patients in the study developed inhibitors, antibodies that stop the drug from working, and the treatment was generally well tolerated, the companies said.
 They plan to apply for Food and Drug Administration approval in the first half of 2013, they said.

 The drug “has the potential to enhance the care of people living with hemophilia A by offering protection from bleeding with reduced treatment burden,” Glenn Pierce, chief medical officer for Biogen’s hemophilia therapeutic area, said in the statement.

 Swedish Orphan rose 11 percent to 37.50 kronor at 5:30 p.m. in Stockholm, the biggest advance since Sept.
 26. Biogen declined 3.3 percent to $138.21 at 4 p.m.
 New York time.
 The shares have gained 26 percent this year.